While most countries understandably forbit that you drive freely in their game parks, South Africa welcomes it.

-Self Drive Safari: An Affordable Safari Option
+Self Drive Safari South Africa: An Affordable Safari Option

 I always imagined a safari was out of my reach.
 I thought a safari vacation would be expensive, difficult, and that I’d have to invest in a lot of khaki.

 Benefits of a Self Drive Safari vs. a Guided Game Drive